amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 *You may be thinking, why would I want this to automate when I could just do it on my local machine.
 Well, this is going to be part of your full production pipeline.
 We'll use the same build system process as you will for production deployments.
 In the event that something is different on your local machine as it is within the full dev/prod pipeline, this will catch the issue earlier.
 You can read more about this by looking into **Shift Left**.*

 In the AWS Management Console navigate to the AWS CodeBuild console.
 You'll see some CodeBuild projects there already.
 Disregard them as they're for later.
+Click on **Create Project**

 On the **Configure your project** page, enter in the following details:

 - Project Name: **dev-iridium-service**
 - Source Provider: **AWS CodeCommit**
-- Repository: **Your AWS CodeCommit repository name from above**
+- Repository: **Your AWS CodeCommit repository name from above** *e.g. interstella-iridium-repo*

 Environment: